-- Suggest a way out- use ASEAN model as a comparative guideline to resolve issues.
+- Suggest a way out- use the ASEAN model as a comparative guideline to resolve issues.

 B) The frequency of earthquakes appears to have increased in the Indian subcontinent.
 However, India’s preparedness for mitigating their impact has significant gaps.
 Critically discuss various aspects.

 - Discuss the causes and instances of increase in the frequency of earthquakes in the Indian subcontinent in brief (One should know the basics of the earthquake.)

 - Proceed to critique India’s disaster management policy with regard to earthquakes.